Pay a Bill

 In the accelerated phase, differentiated cells persist, though they often show increasing morphologic abnormalities, and increasing anemia and thrombocytopenia and marrow fibrosis are apparent.

 Studies have suggested that certain presenting features have prognostic significance.
-The following are predictive of a shorter chronic phase:
+The following are predictive of a shorter chronic phase after treatment with tyrosine kinase inhibitors:

 Chronic-phase CML is characterized by bone marrow and cytogenetic findings as described above with less than 10% blasts and promyelocytes in the peripheral blood and bone marrow.